epic-ice-fire/arravo-data-analyst-internship/README.md

-# Arravo Data Analyst Internship — Reconstructed Weeks 1–7
+# Arravo Data Analyst Internship — Weeks 1–8

-This repository contains reconstructed technical work for Weeks 1–7 of the Arravo Technology Limited Data Analyst Internship Program (Program Code: ARR-DA-INT-2026-001).
+This repository contains technical work for Weeks 1–8 of the Arravo Technology Limited Data Analyst Internship Program

 ## Important note

 The original local work was lost with an old laptop.
 These files were reconstructed on **14 August 2026** from:
-- the official Arravo Retail Group dataset supplied for the internship; and
-- the official Daily Task Edition curriculum.

-The reconstruction is intentionally **not backdated**.
-It recreates the technical deliverables and supporting notes, but it does not pretend that mentor demos, peer reviews, Trello updates, or historical GitHub commits occurred when they did not.

 ## Week folders